GCGImdea/fbdatachallenge/scripts/README.md

 - script-W: Computes estimates from the CoronaSurveys responses as described in Section 9.2 in the master document (W estimate).
 This script uses smooth_column.R

 Other scripts:
 - smooth_column.R: Contains a function to smooth a column in a data frame, generating a new column with the smoothed values.
+This smoothing is for *monotonically increasing* data.

 ????: